mlcommons/ck/README.md

-CK - enabling and simplifying collaborative and reproducible research, experimentation, knowledge management and predictive analytics.
+CK - simplifying collaborative and reproducible experimentation, knowledge management and predictive analytics.

 Note: the framework is stable but we are now working on "getting started" guide, documentation and demos: